kanatos-kun/Rainbow_Island_clone/README.md

 # Rainbow_Island_clone
 A game for my participation in gamecodeur game jam #3

-Rainbow island is a plateform game where you must climb rainbow for reach the goal.
+coco_climber is a plateform game where you must climb rainbow for reach the goal.
 You can destroy your ennemie with your rainbow.

 Il y a 3 niveaux.